bal-agates/python-gdcm-examples/README.md

 Notes

 1) Does not decode palette.
 Type problems with gdcm python.
-2) Only displays the first couple of image frames in multi-frame sequence.
+2) By design only displays the first couple of image frames in multi-frame sequence.
 3) Many tests failed on "print(dataset)" with `UnicodeEncodeError: 'utf-8' codec can't encode character '\udcf0' in position 1165: surrogates not allowed`.
 I suspect this is another 'str' vs 'bytes' problem but not sure where.